 - If you miss one payment but have a good borrowing history, your creditors may simply send you a polite reminder letter

 - Miss two payments, and you’ll get a strongly-worded letter and possibly a phone call demanding payment

-- Miss three payments and your creditor will enlist a collection agency to press you for payment.
-Collection agencies can make your life unpleasant, using a variety of tactics to get the money, including threats
+- Miss three payments, and your creditor will enlist a collection agency to press you for payment.
+Collection agencies can make your life unpleasant, using a variety of tactics to get the money, including frequent and persistent phone calls

 - If you still don’t pay, court action can be used against you